 Nominations for the award are accepted each spring with a July 1 deadline for submission.
 Recipients of this annual award need not be current members of the American Branch.

-Richard Goldstone served as prosecutor of the International Criminal Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda between 1994 and 1996.
+H.E.
+Justice Richard Goldstone served as prosecutor of the International Criminal Tribunal for the former Yugoslavia and the International Criminal Tribunal for Rwanda between 1994 and 1996.
 Previous to serving as Prosecutor, he had chaired what became known as the Goldstone Commission, an independent judicial commission that investigated activities and people who posed a threat to the restoration of civil rights during the transition to post-apartheid South Africa.
-Richard served as justice of the Constitutional Court of South Africa from 1995 to 2003.
+Mr. Goldstone served as justice of the Constitutional Court of South Africa from 1995 to 2003.

 She is the recipient of numerous awards, including the distinguished ICJ International Jurists Award (2009), presented by the then President of India P. D. Patil; the 2011 World Peace Through Law Award presented by the Whitney Harris World Law Institute, the American Society of International Law’s Honorary Membership Award (2014), and the XXXV Peace Prize by the United Nations Association of Spain (2015).

-Watch Mrs. Bensouda’s Keynote Address accepting this award at International Law Weekend 2021 here.
+Watch Ms. Bensouda’s Keynote Address accepting this award at International Law Weekend 2021 here.

 Solicitations for nominations for the award are sent to ABILA members each spring with a July 1 deadline for submission.